What is a Final order in a divorce?

 It is important to remember that while a Final Order legally ends a relationship, it does not automatically resolve financial matters between the parties.

-Can a Final Order in divorce be reversed?
+Can a Final Divorce Order be reversed?

-In an April 2024 case it was confirmed that once a Final Order is made it CANNOT be reversed.
+In an April 2024 case it was confirmed that once a Final Order of divorce is made it CANNOT be reversed.
 Accordingly, before completing the divorce, make sure a Court approved financial agreement is in place.
 Failure to do so could result in the loss of death in service benefits, and affect inheritance rights.

 You can withdraw the application for divorce or dissolution at any time before a Final Order is made.

-You can apply for the Final Order 6 weeks and 1 day after the Conditional Order was pronounced.
+You can apply for the Final Divorce Order 6 weeks and 1 day after the Conditional Order was pronounced.
 This is the minimum waiting period before you can apply for the Final Order.
 The Final Order ends a marriage and allows the parties to remarry.

-The Final Order will only be issued if one party applies for it.
+The Final Divorce Order will only be issued if one party applies for it.
 A Court does not automatically issue a Final Order.
 An Applicant has up to 12 months after receiving the Conditional Order to apply for the Final Order.
 If they apply after 12 months, the Court will need an explanation for the delay.

 If the applicant does not apply for the Final Order, the other spouse can apply for it 3 months after the applicant was first able to apply.